 The minimum class load will be 6 full credit subjects each semester, plus physical education for all students.
 (Band or chorus may be counted as a subject).
 Students in both band and chorus must also take 4 academic subjects.
 There are certain courses that continue through May Term as noted in course descriptions.
 Grades in these courses will affect cumulative GPA.
-Students will be given 1 class period for all college courses each semester.
-Example: 2 college courses= 1 period.
+Students will be given 1 class period for all college courses and study hall each semester.
+Example: 2 college course/study hall = 1 period.